Siege of Nara: Battle

 Taira no Kiyomori first sent Seone Kaneyasu with 500 soldiers to Nara.
 Kiyomori instructed Kaneyasu to settle the matter in as peaceful a manner as possible and sent him off lightly armed.
 However, the monks of Nara captured and beheaded over 60 of Kaneyasu's men and lined them up at the edge of Sarusawa Pond, causing Kaneyasu to return to Kiyomori.
 A now infuriated Kiyomori sent Taira no Shigehira and Tomomori, both sons of Kiyomori, to siege Nara with "about 40,000 horsemen" (However, The Tale of the Heike is known for exaggerating numbers).

 The monks, numbering around 7,000 men, began digging ditches in the roads, and built many forms of improvised defenses.
-They fought primarily with bow & arrow, and naginata, while the Taira were on horseback, giving them a great advantage.
+They fought primarily with bow and arrow, and naginata, while the Taira were on horseback, giving them a great advantage.

 Soon the Taira forces arrived, after which they divided into two, attacking the two defensive positions the monks had built.
 By nightfall, both positions had been broken through.
 Despite the monks' strategic defenses, their enemy succeeded in defeating even the best monks of Nara, and Shigehara ordered nearly every temple in the city to be lit, and the fire spread quickly due to the winds at the time.
 Soon the elderly and young (numbering roughly 1,000) began to flee into the Great Buddha Hall of the Tōdai-ji, but soon it was destroyed by fire too, with the Kofuku-ji falling as well.
 Only the Shōsōin survived.